The Invisible Backslash: How a Shell Escaping Bug Silently Corrupted 20 Releases

 What actually happened

-Here's the timeline, reconstructed from Claude Code's JSONL command logs:
+Reconstructed from Claude Code's JSONL command logs.

 March 1st.
 I generate the signing key through Claude Code.
 The command npx tauri signer generate asks for a password interactively.
 I type mypassword!.
 But Claude Code wraps everything in eval, and before that, shell-quote turns ! into \!.
+The key gets encrypted with the password mypassword\! — a literal backslash I never typed and never saw.

 March 1st through March 28th.
 Twenty successful releases.
 Every time, Claude Code passes the password through the same shell-quote → eval pipeline.
 The backslash gets added every time.
 Password matches every time.
 Everything works beautifully.